 - Speak to your pharmacist if you take any blood thinner medications

-- Ask your doctor first if you are pregnant or breast feeding
+- Ask your doctor first if you are pregnant or breastfeeding

 Does Black Seed Oil Work Too?

 It's possible but, but we'd need clinical proof to know for sure.
 This study looked at black seed powder.
-It did not involved the oil of black seeds.
+It did not involve the oil of black seeds.
 Both the oil and powder do contain an antioxidant compound called thyimoquinone (TQ).

 The researchers speculated thyimoquinone may have played a role in the results they saw.
 For what it's worth, I think it's more complicated than this.

-Buy Black Seed Powder
+Where Can You Buy Black Seed Powder?

 Can Black Seeds Reverse Hypothyroidism?

 In a perfect world, I'd like to see 2-3 more human studies before I felt confident in the results.
 But, given the possibility of getting off thyroid medication, I can understand how you would want to run out and buy black seed powder and test it for yourself.